 How to check your 6MWT score on Apple Health

-Launch the Health app on your iPhone and follow the steps below to check out your 6MWT score.
+Once you have your baseline data, launch the Health app on your iPhone and follow the steps below to check out your 6MWT score.

 - Tap on the Browse tab at the bottom of the screen